 – Grandfather Thomas Banyacya, speaking before the United Nations in 1992

 Many of the attendees had really hoped that Martin would come to the gathering but he had declined.
 On the second morning of the week-long event there was a sunrise pipe-ceremony held on the beach.
-During the ceremony, we were visited by dolphins who swam in a circle just a few feet from the shore during the whole ceremony.
-I instantly felt they were visiting us and aware of what we were doing though logic would say that it was a coincidence.
+During the ceremony we were visited by dolphins who swam in a circle just a few feet from the shore during the whole ceremony.
+I instantly felt they were psychically in tune with us.
 Still there were no dolphins anywhere else along the beach but right in front of us.

-Later that evening we received word at the gathering that Martin had called in and had changed his mind and decided to come after all.
+Later that evening we received word at the gathering that Martin had called in because he had changed his mind, and decided to come after all.
 His reason?
 He said that dolphins had visited him in his dream and told him he needed to go to the gathering… Arrangements were made and he arrived the next evening.

 I was at the gathering hosting youth activities and workshops all week with my company, Living Folklore.
 We had been invited because of our history working at schools and reservations using art, circus performers, stilt walkers, and clowns.
 Every tribe around the world has some sort of clown character, so mimicry, puppets, and playful games are a great way to entertain audiences from different cultural backgrounds that don’t all speak the same language.
 On the evening of Martins arrival, one of our performers was invited to a birthday celebration that a bunch of elders would be attending.
 Martin stole the show when he asked her, Giggly Sprout the Clown, to marry him.
 It was beautiful to see the power of laughter as a universal form of relating between all of these elders, many of whom spoke different languages.